microcks/microcks.io/content/blog/why-microcks.md

 </i></figcaption>
 </figure>

 We were looking for a scalable model with no risk of having out-of-sync mocks with later changes.
-That’s why we build Microcks using a platform approach.
+That’s why we built Microcks using a platform approach.
 In an organisation, Microcks can be deployed centrally and connected to the various Git repositories.
 It will take care of **discovering and syncing contract definitions** for your APIs and provide always up-to-date endpoints mocking the last committed changes.
 It will also keep the history of all previously managed and deployed versions of your APIs and services - and thus help with their governance and natural referencing.

 <figure class="tc">
   <img src="/images/blog/why-microcks-platform.png" class="img-responsive"/>